schorschii/OCO-Server/docs/Client-API.md

 Localized error messages are available if you set the HTTP header `Accept-Language: de`.

+Within the `params` object, please send the correct `api_key` value and all required additional parameters for the method you are calling inside a `data` object.

-Please have a look at the following API method documentation for JSON-RPC examples.
+Please have a look at the following API method documentation for JSON-RPC request/response examples.

 # Methods
 ## `oco.computer.list` - List All Computers